 Through Art and Theatre

 One of my mother’s most favorite pastimes with her children was going to the theatre.
 She was a widow with five kids, so it wasn’t often she had the extra money.
 When she did, we would go see different types of artsy musical shows.
-This year my family will be visiting Broadway in Detroit for the first time to see Disney’s The Lion King.
-This is an amazing showcase of African culture I will expose my children to.
+Last year my family visited Broadway in Detroit for the first time to see Disney’s The Lion King.
+This was an amazing showcase of African culture to expose my children to.

 Why this matters?

 Theatre of any type at any age provides a depth of sentiment that can be very thought-provoking.
 Seeing history performed on stage or in visual art ignites the feelings and emotions we and our children use to practice empathy.
 If live art is not in your child’s bandwidth, The Detroit Institute of Arts has amazing exhibits on Black art and culture that a child of any age can learn from and enjoy.

 I grew up listening to Motown and smooth jazz on the kitchen radio.
 My youngest loves listening and watching music just as much as I did growing up.
 My boys claim “rock and roll” is their favorite genre; likely influenced by their Pink Floyd-singing father.
 With their natural interest in music, I can enrich their learning by thoughtfully exposing them to a variety of Black musicians and styles within their genre of interest.
 (Now, whether my youngest will be a Jimi Hendrix or a John Mayer guitar player has yet to be determined.)